 As the opening verses above indicate, Samson loved a Philistine woman named Delilah (Judges 16:4).
 Earlier, he had married a Philistine woman (Judges 14:1-4).
 After his wife was given to another man and eventually killed by the Philistines (Judges 15:1-6), Samson goes to the Philistine city of Gaza and has sexual relations with a harlot at the time he was judging Israel (Judges 15:20; 16:1).
 He then enters a relationship with Delilah who entices him to reveal the secret of his strength (Judges 16:15-18).
 She then has his head shaven.
 Samson’s strength leaves him as the Lord departs from him.
 The Philistines capture him and put out his eyes (Judges 16:19-21).

-As I consider myself and how this applies to me, I need to be mindful of areas in my life where I am spiritually weak and be aware of inappropriate desires I may struggle with that I need to keep under control.
+As I consider myself and how this applies to me, I need to be mindful of areas in my life where I am spiritually weak and be aware of sinful desires with which I may struggle and need to keep under control.
 I need to realize how the devil uses these desires to lead me astray.
 All of us struggle with inappropriate desires that lead to sin.
 Samson struggled with sexual desires.
 Delilah struggled with love of money.
 She was willing to hand Samson, a man who loved her (Judges 16:4) over to the Philistines for 1100 pieces of silver (Judges 16:5).
-The inappropriate desires with which you struggle most are probably not exactly the same ones with which I struggle.
+The sinful desires with which you struggle most are probably not exactly the same ones with which I struggle.

 Even though he struggled with these desires and fell into sin, God was still able to use Samson to accomplish his purposes to deliver Israel from the Philistines (Judges 16:4).
 Even though Samson time and time again fell into sexual sin, he still displayed great faith in God (Hebrews 11:32) when at the end of his life he calls on God to give him strength one last time that he may push the pillars of the temple of the Philistines down causing its destruction, his death, and the death of 3000 Philistines (Judges 16:28-30).
 None of this excuses Samson’s sin.
 It just shows that God is able to use people who struggle with their weaknesses and display faith in Him to accomplish great things.